✦ Context Engineering · 2026

 Clear operational limits · Escalation paths to humans for high-stakes decisions · Comprehensive audit trails · Governance agents that monitor other agents · Red-teaming before deployment

-06 · Autonomous decisions
+Chapter 06 · Decisions

 Not automation.